Patient education: Gestational diabetes mellitus (Beyond the Basics)

 More detailed information about gestational diabetes is available by subscription.
 (See "Diabetes mellitus in pregnancy: Screening and diagnosis".)

 We recommend that all pregnant women be tested for gestational diabetes.
 Identifying and treating gestational diabetes can reduce the risk of pregnancy complications.
 (See "Diabetes mellitus in pregnancy: Screening and diagnosis".)

 Complications of gestational diabetes can include:

-Timing of test — Screening for gestational diabetes is usually done between 24 and 28 weeks of pregnancy.
-However, screening may be done earlier in the pregnancy if you have risk factors for gestational diabetes, such as:
+Timing of test — Testing for gestational diabetes is usually done between 24 and 28 weeks of pregnancy.
+However, testing may be done earlier in the pregnancy if you have risk factors for gestational diabetes, such as:

 Test procedure — There are a few ways to test for gestational diabetes.